onkar-sopho/Bayside-Beat/README.txt

                       SID: 2078
 **********************************************************

-How to run the webiste:
+How to run the website:
 To run the website, type the following command in the terminal :
       apache50 start ~/workspace/bayside